ErpNetDocs/tech/whats-new/v26-2/web-client/index.md

 ![picture](pictures/translate.png)

 This removes friction, saves time, and makes working in multilingual environments more intuitive—while keeping users fully in control.
 Learn how to exploit this feature from the dedicated article [Translate multilanguage fields](https://docs.erp.net/webclient/introduction/how-to/translate-fields.html)

+### 9. Open links in new browser tab

+We’ve added a new toggle option in the App-bar menu: "Open links in new tab".

+When enabled, records that open in full view will launch in a new browser tab, so you don’t lose your current page.
+This makes it easier to review related information while continuing your work uninterrupted.

+Currently, this behavior applies to:

+👉 Links in received notifications (clicking a notification opens the target record)<br>
+👉 Links in navigators (the first column link that opens a record)<br>
+👉 Links in chat (e.g., links to system objects in comments or shared items)<br>